duneroadrunner/SaferCPlusPlus/README.md

 ### TRelaxedRegisteredFixedPointer

 ### TRelaxedRegisteredConstPointer, TRelaxedRegisteredNotNullConstPointer, TRelaxedRegisteredFixedConstPointer
-TRelaxedRegisteredPointer&lt;X&gt; actually does implicitly convert to TRelaxedRegisteredPointer&lt;const X&gt;.
-But some prefer to think of the pointer giving "const" access to the object rather than giving access to a "const object".

 ### Simple benchmarks

 Just some simple microbenchmarks.
 We show the results for msvc2015 and msvc2013 (run on the same machine), since there are some interesting differences.
 The source code for these benchmarks can be found in the file [msetl_example.cpp](https://github.com/duneroadrunner/SaferCPlusPlus/blob/master/msetl_example.cpp).